Brand Hong Kong

 Hence, only rates paid by the owners and irrecoverable rent can be claimed in Part 4.3 of the Return.
 You should not claim any deduction for say Government rent, building management fees, decoration expenses, repair expenses, rent-collection fees, commission, insurance and mortgage interests paid by you in Part 4.3 of the Property Tax Return.

-28. Q: My spouse and I own a property is let out for rental income.
+My spouse and I own a property which is let out for rental income.
 Can we claim basic or other personal allowances (such as child, dependent parent allowances)?

 How to claim tax relief under Personal Assessment